ldw644/USTY-test_prob/README.md

 To quickest way to run code in this repo is to use the following steps.

 ## Step 1: Set up your Python environment
+You may want to set up a new environment and you will need to ensure that you have all the required packages, which are listed in 'requirements.txt' in this repository.

-Open a terminal and navigate to the root directory of the project and create a conda environment using the following command:
+One way to do this would be to open a terminal and navigate to the root directory of the project and create a conda environment using the following command:
 ```
 conda create -n blank python=3.12
 conda activate blank